Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Problem: Training-agnostic OOD Detection

-\textbf{Online v.s. offline.} Most post-hoc methods ~\citep{liang2018enhancing, test-time_ETLT} have traditionally emphasized the offline scenario, where OOD detectors remain static and fixed after deployment.
+\textbf{Online v.s.
+Offline.} Most post-hoc methods ~\citep{liang2018enhancing, test-time_ETLT} emphasize the offline scenario, where OOD detectors remain static and fixed after deployment.
 In contrast, the majority of test-time methods~\citep{AdaOOD, gao2023atta} adopt the online scenario to obtain the decision boundary dynamically, minimizing the risk of incorrect OOD predictions at each time step.

-\textbf{More challenging scenario.} In the context of test-time OOD detection scenarios, some scholars have proposed more challenging configurations that demand a higher level of capability from the models.
+\textbf{More challenging scenario.} In the context of test-time OOD detection scenarios, some researchers have proposed more challenging configurations that demand a higher level of capability from the models.
 MOL~\citep{wu2023metaMOL} introduces a more realistic problem scenario, namely Continuous Adaptive Out-of-Distribution (CAOOD) detection, aimed at addressing the challenge of constantly changing ID and OOD distributions in the real world.
 The meta-learning approach is employed to swiftly adapt models in response to the complexities encountered in various scenarios in MOL.